Your true Icelandic winter adventure awaits. Book your tour now!

 What is it?
 One of the breathtaking places in West Iceland, the Snaefellsnes Peninsula located a few hour drive from Reykjavik.
 This 90 kilometers long peninsula is mostly famous for being "Iceland within Iceland," meaning that here you can find a grand natural diversity.

 Why go?
-Once you step into Snaefellsnes Peninsula, you're certain to see practically everything that Iceland has to offer.
+Once you step into the Snaefellsnes Peninsula, you're certain to see practically everything that Iceland has to offer.
 Located in the West of Iceland, the peninsula has it all: a volcano and lava fields, basalt cliffs, mountains, black sand beaches, and so much more.
 One of the examples of the grand jewels of the peninsula is Mount Kirkjufell (Church Mountain), famous for its eye-catching formation.

 How to visit?
 The location can be reached by car and bus.
 But if you want to see the most in a short period of time, then one of the best ways to get the ultimate experience is by going on a day tour of the Snaefellsnes peninsula.

-Read More: Snaefellsnes Peninsula in Iceland
+Read More: Snaefellsnes Peninsula in Iceland.

 13. KAYAK IN JOKULSARLON GLACIER LAGOON